Effective Date: 01/01/2022

 Pixel tags.
 Pixel tags are tiny graphics with a unique identifier, similar in function to cookies.
 In contrast to cookies, which are stored on your computer’s hard drive, clear GIFs are embedded invisibly on web pages.
 We may use pixel tags (also referred to as web beacons, web bugs or clear GIFs), in connection with our services to, among other things, help us manage ads and content, and compile statistics about usage of our services.
 We may also use pixel tags in HTML emails to our customers, to help us track email response rates, identify when our emails are viewed, and track whether our emails are forwarded.

-Preference.
-You can block or disable cookies for the device and browser you are using, through your browser settings by following the procedure described in the ‘Tools or Preferences’ menu in your browser; however, certain features on our Sites may not be available or function properly if you block or disable cookies.
-Our Sites currently do not respond to “do not track” signals.
-For more information, please consult our Cookies Policy.
+- Browser Controls: In addition, you can block or disable cookies for the device and browser you are using, through your browser settings by following the procedure described in the ‘Tools or Preferences’ menu in your browser; however, certain features on our Sites may not be available or function properly if you block or disable cookies.

 Interest Based Advertising

 Ad choices.
-You can learn more about the information collection practices and “opt-out” procedures of many Third-party Ad Companies by visiting www.networkadvertising.org/optout_nonppii.asp.
+You can learn more about the information collection practices and “opt-out” procedures of many Third-party Ad Companies by visiting NAI Consumer Opt Out (networkadvertising.org).
 Opting out of participating ad networks does not opt you out of being served advertising.
 You may continue to receive generic or “contextual” ads on our Sites.
 You may also continue to receive targeted ads on other websites, from companies that do not participate in the above programs.

 We do not knowingly collect Personal Information from children under the age of 16.
 If we become aware that we have collected Personal Information from a child under the age of 16 without parental consent, we take steps to delete that information.
 If you are under the age of 16 and believe that you provided us with your Personal Information, please ask your parent(s) or guardian(s) to notify Livingston so we can delete all such Personal Information.